Recordings show chaos surrounding Ma’Khia Bryant shooting

 Another neighbor was heard on body camera footage saying, “You ever hear of de-escalating?
 No, you guys just shoot.”

-While Reardon faced recrimination at the scene, his split-second decision to shoot was commended by the national Fraternal Order of Police, who called it “an act of heroism, but one with tragic results.”
+While Reardon faced recrimination at the scene, his split-second decision to shoot was commended by the national Fraternal Order of Police, which called it “an act of heroism, but one with tragic results.”

 Meanwhile, Akpalo, the only Black officer who responded, began to gather and separate the various witnesses and placed them in police vehicles.